Skip to contents

 Introduction

-This article shows how to get started with package command.
+This article shows how to get started with the command packages.
+It focuses on the main function in the package, cmd_assign().

 Calling cmd_assign() interactively